5G-ERA/middleware/src/docker-era-5g-ros1-action-server-client/README.md

 ##
-This document assumes working with Summit XL, which is a robot which up to the current date only supports by default native ROS 1.
-To include the 5G ERA Action server, a container running ROS 2 Foxy with the Action Server will be used.
-Additionally, a container with ROS 1 Melodic will be launched  with a version of ROS 1 Action Client.
+This document assumes working with Summit XL, a robot which up to the current day only supports by default native ROS 1.
+To include the 5G ERA Action server, client and ROS 2 NetApp, the inclusion of the ROS bridge and a complete ROS 1 implementation of 5g-era action server and client is available here.

-Therefore, by sending a action goal message via ROS 1 Action client, ROS2 action server in the other container, will recieve the action and act accordingly.
+docker-compose -f docker-compose-action-client-ros1.yml up

+docker-compose -f docker-compose-action-server-ros1.yml up